Catoni-style confidence sequences for heavy-tailed mean estimation: Experiments

 with \eqref{eqn:catoni-opt-lambda}; Third, the standard subGaussian Chernoff CI from \eqref{eqn:chernoff}.
 Recall that all three of the above bounds are not valid under only a finite variance assumption, but require a subGaussian moment generating function.
 This extended comparison is plotted in \cref{fig:width-gaus}.

-Next, we examine the rate of shrinkage as $t \to \infty$ in Figures~\ref{fig:shrink} and~\ref{fig:shrink-2}.
-We sequentially sample from (i) a student's t-distribution with 5 degrees of freedom, randomly centered and rescaled to variance $\sigma^2 = 25$, (ii) a normal distribution with variance $\sigma^2 = 25$, at each time calculating the intervals.
+Next, we examine the rates of shrinkage as $t \to \infty$.
+We sequentially sample from (i) a Student's t-distribution with 5 degrees of freedom, randomly centered and rescaled to variance $\sigma^2 = 25$, (ii) a normal distribution with variance $\sigma^2 = 25$, at each time calculating the intervals.
 We include again the Catoni's CI in both cases, the three subGaussian CI/CSs in the Gaussian case.
+The evolution of these intervals is shown in \cref{fig:shrink,fig:shrink-2}, and their widths in \cref{fig:shrink-len,fig:shrink-len-2}.

-It is important to remark that in the particular instantiation of the random variables that were drawn for the runs plotted in these figures, the Catoni CI seems to always cover the true mean; however, we know for a fact (from the law of the iterated logarithm) that the Catoni CI will eventually miscover with probability one, and it will in fact miscover infinitely often, in every single run; this would be observed if each plot was extended to infinite samples.
+It is important to remark that in the particular instantiation of the random variables that were drawn for the runs plotted in these figures, the Catoni CI seems to always cover the true mean; however, we know for a fact (theoretically from the law of the iterated logarithm for M-estimators \citep{brunel2019nonasymptotic}; empirically from \cref{fig:miscoverage}) that the Catoni CI will eventually miscover with probability one, and it will in fact miscover infinitely often, in every single run.
 When the first miscoverage exactly happens is a matter of chance (it could happen early or late), but it will almost surely happen infinitely~\citep{howard2021time}.
-Thus, the Catoni CIs cannot be trusted at data-dependent stopping times, as encountered via continuous monitoring in sequential experimentation, but the CSs can.
+Thus, the Catoni CI cannot be trusted at data-dependent stopping times, as encountered via continuous monitoring in sequential experimentation, but the CSs can.
 The price for the extra protection offered by the CSs is in lower order terms (polylogarithmic), and the figures suggest that it is quite minimal, the Catoni-CS being only ever so slightly wider than the Catoni CI.